polterguy/polterguy.github.io/tutorials/threading/index.md

 From a scalability perspective, this results in that an async application is typically several orders of magnitudes better at scaling than a synchronous application.
 However, since async programming is extremely complex, a lot of things can go wrong as you try to implement it in your own code.
-Hyperlambda though is _async by default_, and there is no _"special syntax"_ required to understand these parts of it.
+Hyperlambda is _async by default_, and there is no _"special syntax"_ required to understand these parts of it.
+This makes async programming much easier to implement with Hyperlambda compared to other more low level programming languages.

 ## Synchronizing lambda objects